 Britain’s first transgender judge, Victoria McCloud has appealed to the European Court of Human Rights for infringements on her human rights following the change in legislation surrounding gender.

-Organisers, Not Your Scapegoat shared an Instagram post stating that trans voices were not included in the discussion, labelling the decision as “vile” and “dangerous”, stating it was “another direct attack on trans people.”
+Organisers, Not Your Scapegoat shared an Instagram post stating that trans voices were not included in the discussion of this decision, labelling the ruling as “vile” and “dangerous”, stating it was “another direct attack on trans people.”

 For support regarding any of the issues mentioned, please visit the following links:

-To see more reaction from the weekend’s demonstrations, watch below:
+To see more reaction from the weekend’s demonstrations, watch the video by Niamh Green below: